-- First and second offense consequences are: - notification of parent or guardian; change of inappropriate attire; - Consequences for subsequent offenses may include one or more of the following at the discretion of the Administration: - A. notification of parent or guardian; - B. change of inappropriate attire; - C. detention, one to three days of in-school or out- of-school suspension - The fourth and subsequent offenses are willful disobedience which will result in further disciplinary action, which may include out of school suspension or expulsion; - Any absence resulting from a violation of the Student Dress Code will be considered an unexcused absence.
+- First and second offense consequences are: notification of parent or guardian; change of inappropriate attire; - Consequences for subsequent offenses may include one or more of the following at the discretion of the principal: - A. notification of parent or guardian; - B. change of inappropriate attire; - C. one to three days of in-school or out-of-school suspension; or - D. three days after school detention, if available. - The fourth and subsequent offenses are willful disobedience which will result in further disciplinary action, which may include out of school suspension or expulsion; - Any absence resulting from a violation of the Student Dress Code will be considered an unexcused absence.